 Fundraising efforts are in full swing

 As a new resident of Vermont and of the Northeast Kingdom, I was astounded to attend a recent Felines and Friends fundraiser and observe what must have been at least 100 enthusiastic supporters.
-At this country auction, there were beautiful items of all kinds (cat related and not) that people bid upon for the good of the NEK's free-roaming cats.
+At this country auction, there were beautiful items of all kinds (cat related and not) that people bid upon for the good of the Northeast Kingdom’s free-roaming cats.
 The auction is just one of several fundraising endeavors that take place during the year.
-It's obvious that this fairly young organization is loved and supported in the region.
+It’s obvious that this fairly young organization is loved and supported in the region.
 Felines and Friends has achieved amazing results in its young life, but Bonnie predicts that the organization could double its TNR efforts and numbers with more resources.
-You don't have to live in Vermont to help -- if you're interested in donating, go to the Felines and Friends donation page.
+You don’t have to live in Vermont to help — if you’re interested in donating, go to the Felines and Friends donation page.